mspnp/spark-monitoring/README.md

 1. Navigate to your Azure Databricks workspace in the Azure Portal.
 1. Under "Compute", click "Create Cluster".
 1. Choose a name for your cluster and enter it in "Cluster name" text box.
-1. In the "Databricks Runtime Version" dropdown, select **Runtime: 11.3 LTS (Scala 2.12, Spark 3.3.0), or Runtime: 12.2 LTS (Scala 2.12, Spark 3.3.2) or Runtime: 13.3 LTS (Scala 2.12, Spark 3.4.1)**.
+1. In the "Databricks Runtime Version" dropdown, select **Runtime: 13.3 LTS (Scala 2.12, Spark 3.4.1)**.
 1. Under "Advanced Options", click on the "Spark" tab.
 Add env variables for LOG_ANALYTICS_WORKSPACE_KEY and LOG_ANALYTICS_WORKSPACE_KEY.
 Use this step if you haven't set those variables in the init script
 1. Under "Advanced Options", click on the "Init Scripts" tab.
-Go to the last line under the "Init Scripts section" Under the "destination" dropdown, select "DBFS".
-Enter "dbfs:/databricks/spark-monitoring/spark-monitoring.sh" in the text box.
+Under the "Source" dropdown, select "Workspace" or "Volumes".
+Enter the path to the init script in the text box.
 Click the "add" button.

+    > Note: If using a cluster with Shared access mode, you cannot use "Workspace" as a source.
+For Shared mode you also need to [add the script to the allowlist](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/manage-privileges/allowlist).
-1. Click the "Create Cluster" button to create the cluster.
-Next, click on the "start" button to start the cluster.
+1. Click the "Create Compute" button to create the cluster.
+If the cluster does not start automatically, click on the "Start" button on the cluster page.

 ## Run the sample job (optional)